The Food and Drink Experience

 The Adult Beverage Experience

 Woodstock Inn and Brewery is known around the country for their famous brews, and it comes right out New Hampshire.
 Located in Woodstock, this brewery offers tours, tastings, and even “beer yoga” on occasion.
 Get a taste of the local flavor and learn more about what it takes to be one of the best brewers in the northeast.
 Right near that, the Seven Birches Winery is located in Lincoln’s Riverwalk Resort.
 Stop by and try a flight of their specialty wine made in-house or look around the shop for specialty food pairings.
 Seven Birches holds regular “Meet the Winemaker” events and an annual grape stomping festival in the summertime.
-Close by awaits Rhythm Handcrafted Beverages, another favorites among locals and visitors alike.
+Close by awaits Rhythm Cider, another favorites among locals and visitors alike.
 Experience craft ciders, meads, hard seltzers, fruit wines and more with Rhythm’s flight option!
 (Local tip – they have wine slushies!)

 One Love Brewery is another brewery in Lincoln, NH, that offers their selection of beer on the dinner menu.
 Pilsner, dunkle, IPA, helles, oktoberfest, and stout are a few of the beers from the One Love line.
 Check it out and get a taste of the Western White Mountains alt culture.
 While you’re at it, the fried avocados there are something not to be missed.

 Where Can You Buy These Ingredients?